OperaGraecaAdnotata/OGA/README.md

 8. alleged composition date for each work
 9. IPA transcription of word forms

-The morphosyntactic and lemmatization annotation is the output of a parser trained on 1,2M+ tokens of AGDT data
-(a much larger dataset than all UD ones combined): the parser and lemmatizer are documented in the article
+The morphosyntactic annotation and lemmatization are the outputs of (i) a parser and (ii) lemmatizer trained on 1,2M+ tokens of AGDT data (a much larger dataset than all UD ones combined): the parser and lemmatizer are documented in the article
 [A State-of-the-Art Morphosyntactic Parser and Lemmatizer for Ancient Greek](https://arxiv.org/abs/2410.12055).
-Since the training dataset used contained a large selection of texts of different ages and genres, the model used is expected to generalize much better than those trained on much smaller (UD) datasets.
-The scores for the model are:
+Since the training dataset contained a large selection of texts of different ages and genres, the models used for OGA are expected to generalize much better than those trained on much smaller (UD) datasets.
+The final scores for the models are:

 |POS|XPOS|Feats|ALLTags|UAS|LAS|Lemmas|
 |-----|-----|----|----|----|----|----|
 |96.41|91.90|94.77|91.56|82.60|77.10|91.41|

+The annotations for CTS URN, CTS passage, author name, and work titles are retrieved automatically from the original texts (and therefore they may contain errors and inconsistencies).

+The annotation for the work date has been done manually and is work-in-progress.

+The IPA transcription is based on a Seq2Seq model that achieved an accuracy of **0.83** (correct IPA transcriptions).

 The present repository is organized thus (further details within each folder):
 1. `abbreviations` contains a file useful for tokenization.